Crazy Travel in the Stans

 Suddenly, the guy next to me stands up to use the bathroom, knocking everything into my lap.
 Is this everyone’s first flight?
 Every single passenger except for me has used the bathroom, I think, as the plane lurches and the seat belt light bleeps on but no one sits.
 Can’t you flight attendants please get this place under control?
 The plane drops like a roller coaster and I squeeze my eyes shut.
 Will this flight ever end?
 I have the urge to push my call button, but the flight attendants are nowhere — either scared of the passengers or having a good time in the first class cabin, which is sealed off by a curtain.

-From the seat in front of me John hands me an official Uzbekistan customs form, which reminds me I need to count my cash.
+From the seat in front of me my travel partner hands me an official Uzbekistan customs form, which reminds me I need to count my cash.
 Cash is important in Uzbekistan because they don’t often take credit cards.
 Upon entry, the government requires you list all the money you have down to the smallest coin in every currency, and when you leave they make sure you aren’t taking out more money than you came in with.
-When John tells me how much money he brought, I realize, with dread, that we’re over the limit.
+He tells me how much money he brought, I realize, with dread, that we’re over the limit.

 “I didn’t know you were bringing so much,” I say, my stomach tightening.
 “I brought my own.”